stereotype441/language/resources/type-system/inference.md

 reproduces the behavior of the Dart language before horizontal inference was introduced._

-_(Note that the invariant mentioned earlier, that non-function literals are always placed in the first stage, is guaranteed by the fact that dependency analysis only draws an edge from A to B if A is a function literal.)_
+_(Note that the property mentioned earlier, that non-function literals are always placed in the first stage, is guaranteed by the fact that dependency analysis only draws an edge from A to B if A is a function literal.)_